mberti13/book-search-engine/README.md

 # Book Search Engine
 ## Description
-This is a Book Search Engine, built using: React, GraphQL, MongoDB, Express, Apollo, and Concourrently for development purposes
+This project is a FullStack MERN application that allows a user to create an account, search for their favorite books, and save them to their profile.

 ## Table of Contents
 1. [Installation](#Installation)